danionescu0/docker-flask-mongodb-example/README.md

 ...
 ````

-* To update a sensor with id: "some_sensor" and value "some_value" use:
+* To update a sensor with id: "some_sensor" and value "15" use:

 ````
-mosquitto_pub -h localhost  -p 1883  -d -t some_sensor -m some_value
+mosquitto_pub -h localhost -p 1883  -d -t some_sensor -m 15
 ````
-This will publish to mosquitto in a topic named "some_sensor" and value "some_value".
+This will publish to mosquitto in a topic named "some_sensor" and value "15".

 Our python script will listen to this topic too, and save in the mongo sensors collections
 the value for the sensor in a capped array.